This post is a repost from the archives; it was originally published on December 24, 2013.

 And I think that even if he hadn’t technically been lying about space in the inn, I don’t believe for a second that he couldn’t pull some strings…move some people around…give up his own room.
 He didn’t want to.
 I wouldn’t want to either.

 I also think that by sending the pair and Mary’s almost-born son outside, the innkeeper could avoid all the drama and mess and get back to sleep on that first Christmas Eve.
-I would have done the same thing.
-(Except probably to a hospital or birth center…)
+Would I have done the same thing?

 The innkeeper–he’s such a hugely significant character that gets underscored time and time again.
 But I can relate to him.
 Because, really, we’re all like him.